connexcs/docs/docs/routing-usa.md

 # USA Routing
 USA Routing is more complicated than international routing.
-If you are unfamilier with conventional (international) routing in ConnexCS, please see our page about [Routing](/en/latest/routing/) first.
+If you are unfamiliar with conventional (international) routing in ConnexCS, please see our page about [Routing](/en/latest/routing/) first.

 ## NPA-NXX
 NPA-NXX refers to the first six(6) digits of USA numbers, excluding the country code.
 More information can be found here: